pagopa/pagopa-checkout-be-mock/README.md

 ## Ecommerce activation Error Flow
 The ecommerce transaction activation endpoint `/checkout/ecommerce/v1/transactions` require a body with a list of notices to pay.
-To enforce the success case, the last two characters of the first rptId in the list must be different from [`11`,`12`,`13`,`15`].
-Also, if the rptId ends in `41` or `42` the success case will be invoked by entering the value of FAIL_AUTH_REQUEST_TRANSACTION_ID_NOT_FOUND or FAIL_AUTH_REQUEST_TRANSACTION_ID_ALREADY_PROCESSED in the mockFlow cookies to simulate the error in auth request.
+To enforce the success case, the last two characters of the first rptId in the list must be different from [`11`,`12`,`13`,`15`,`75`].
+Also, if the rptId ends in `41` or `42` the success case will be invoked by entering the value of FAIL_AUTH_REQUEST_TRANSACTION_ID_NOT_FOUND or FAIL_AUTH_REQUEST_TRANSACTION_ID_ALREADY_PROCESSED in the mockFlow cookies to simulate the error in auth request. if the rptId ends in `74`the success case will be invoked by entering the value of FAIL_AUTH_REQUEST_5XX.
 In the remaining success cases, the cookie will be valued with OK to simulate a positive auth-request case.
 To generate transaction ids with prefixes useful for xpay and vpos calls, the suffix of the RPTID must be one of these [`43`,`44`,`45`,`46`,`47`,`48`,`49`,`50`,`51`,`52`,`53`,`54`]
 The list of possible flow cases: